Newcomer Guide

 • Trying cluster mode before a local run succeeds: local success gives you a clean baseline for later SSH debugging.

-• Expecting private or optional apps to appear automatically: public built-in apps live under src/agilab/apps/builtin; extra apps usually require APPS_REPOSITORY / AGILAB_APPS_REPOSITORY.
+• Expecting private or optional apps to appear automatically: public built-in apps live under src/agilab/apps/builtin; extra apps require APPS_REPOSITORY to point at the external apps repository.

 • Running ``uvx agilab`` from the source tree: from a repository checkout, use the source commands documented in Quick-Start so you do not accidentally run the published wheel.